bazelbuild/starlark/spec.md

 ```

 The length of the encoding of a single Unicode code point may vary
-based on the implementation's string encoding ("K").
+based on the implementation's value of K:

 ```python
 len("A") 		# 1